PMFlow/FlowBenchmark/K-field_generators/C++/README.md

 ## Note:
 These codes use
 #include<random> // C++ library for random generated numbers
-and have to be compiled with a "-std" option, e.g.
+and have to be compiled with a "-std" option, e.g.,

 code_name.cpp -std=gnu++11